Click on button above to view AL Watches/Warnings/Special Wx Statements.

 Current Agricultural Weather Conditions in Alabama

-Across Alabama...temperatures are near 68 degrees north, near 70 degrees central, and near 73 degrees south.
-Current sky conditions are partly cloudy north, cloudy central, and cloudy south.
-In the north, relative humidity is near 93%, and the dew point is near 66 degrees.
-In the central part of the state, relative humidity is near 78%, and the dew point is near 63 degrees.
-In the south, relative humidity is near 93%, and the dew point is near 71 degrees.
-Winds are from the south at 6 mph north, where conditions are favorable for spraying.
-Winds are from the southeast at 5 mph central, where conditions are favorable for spraying.
-Winds are from the south at 8 mph south, where conditions are favorable for spraying.
-Based on current available observations, the highest temperature is 74 degrees at Brookely Field.
-The lowest temperature is 67 degrees at Tuscaloosa.
+Across Alabama...temperatures are near 54 degrees north, near 61 degrees central, and near 72 degrees south.
+Current sky conditions are cloudy north, cloudy central, and partly sunny south.
+In the north, relative humidity is near 93%, and the dew point is near 52 degrees.
+In the central part of the state, relative humidity is near 83%, and the dew point is near 56 degrees.
+In the south, relative humidity is near 68%, and the dew point is near 61 degrees.
+There is patchy fog north.
+Winds are calm north, where conditions are favorable for spraying.
+Winds are from the south at 7 mph central, where conditions are favorable for spraying.
+Winds are from the southwest at 8 mph south, where conditions are favorable for spraying.
+The livestock cold stress index is in the no stress category north, no stress category central, and no stress category south.
+Based on current available observations, the highest temperature is 72 degrees at Mobile and Brookely Field.
+The lowest temperature is 50 degrees at Gadsden.

 Current NOWCAST not available: